isomerpages/pmo-nptd/_our-population/Population Trends/Marriage & Parenthood.md

 <br><em>The figures are based on the full calendar year (January to December).</em>
 </p>
 <p>The resident total fertility rate (TFR), which has generally been declining
-over the past few decades, was 0.97 in 2023.<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[3]</a> The decline may have been exacerbated by the COVID-19 pandemic, which resulted in economic uncertainty and disrupted marriage and parenthood plans for some Singaporean couples.
+over the past few decades, was 0.97 in 2023<sup>[3]</sup>.
+The decline may have been exacerbated by the COVID-19 pandemic, which resulted in economic uncertainty and disrupted marriage and parenthood plans for some Singaporean couples.
 The decline in TFR is also happening in other advanced societies, where more people are postponing family formation and having fewer children, due to reasons such as the prioritisation of careers, shifting attitudes towards marriage and parenthood, and concerns about child-raising costs.</p>
 <p>Ultimately, getting married and having children are personal decisions,
 influenced by changing social norms, personal priorities, and economic sentiments.
 Young Singaporeans have consistently expressed a strong desire